shekhov/Gernaseq/README.md

 Gernaseq
 ===============================================================================
 Gernaseq is a library of scripts which are from the category: easier to make than look for tool which do the same.
+Scripts are located in the scr folder.
+* *trim_length.py*
+  * Trim fasta/fastq sequence files by given window length.
+Can drop lines with a length smaller then given window
+* *combine_velvet_reports.py*
+  * Combine reports from velvet assembly LOG files to a single .csv table.
+* *fastqc_reports.py*
+  * Combine reports from fastqc tool into single .csv table.
+* *tophatic.sh*
+  * A bash script that can implement given command over a set of files.

 Licence
 ===============================================================================